mhjort/trombi/README.md

 #### Progress tracker

-By default clj-gatling will write the progress periodically (every 200 milliseconds) to console output.
+By default, clj-gatling will write the progress periodically (every 200 milliseconds) to console output.

 If you want to disable this functionality you can specify option `:progress-tracker (fn [_])`.